huiwenzhang/ICRA2020-paper-list/README.md

 - SA-Net: Robust State-Action Recognition for Learning from Observations
 - **A Generative Approach for Socially Compliant Navigation**
 - Scalable Multi-Task Imitation Learning with Autonomous Improvement
-- Motion2Vec: Semi-Supervised Representation Learning from Surgical Videos
-- PointAtrousGraph: Deep Hierarchical Encoder-Decoder with Point Atrous Convolution for Unorganized 3D Points
-- Learning Error Models for Graph SLAM
-- SMArT: Training Shallow Memory-Aware Transformers for Robotic Explainability
-- A 3D-Deep-Learning-Based Augmented Reality Calibration Method for Robotic Environments Using Depth Sensor Data
 - Adversarial Feature Training for Generalizable Robotic Visuomotor Control
 - Efficient Bimanual Manipulation Using Learned Task Schemas
-- BayesOD: A Bayesian Approach for Uncertainty Estimation in Deep Object Detectors
 - Learning Object Placements for Relational Instructions by Hallucinating Scene Representations
-- FADNet: A Fast and Accurate Network for Disparity Estimation
 - Training Adversarial Agents to Exploit Weaknesses in Deep Control Policies
-- TRASS: Time Reversal As Self-Supervision
-- Federated Imitation Learning: A Novel Framework for Cloud Robotic Systems with Heterogeneous Sensor Data
+- **Federated Imitation Learning: A Novel Framework for Cloud Robotic Systems with Heterogeneous Sensor Data**
-- Uncertainty Quantification with Statistical Guarantees in End-To-End Autonomous Driving Control
+- **Uncertainty Quantification with Statistical Guarantees in End-To-End Autonomous Driving Control**
 - Autonomously Navigating a Surgical Tool Inside the Eye by Learning from Demonstration
-- Learn-To-Recover: Retrofitting UAVs with Reinforcement Learning-Assisted Flight Control under Cyber-Physical Attacks
 - Model-Based Reinforcement Learning for Physical Systems without Velocity and Acceleration Measurements
-- Towards the Probabilistic Fusion of Learned Priors into Standard Pipelines for 3D Reconstruction
-- Learning Natural Locomotion Behaviors for Humanoid Robots Using Human Bias
+- **Learning Natural Locomotion Behaviors for Humanoid Robots Using Human Bias**
-- Aggressive Online Control of a Quadrotor Via Deep Network Representations of Optimality Principles
 - Visual Object Search by Learning Spatial Context
-- Salient View Selection for Visual Recognition of Industrial Components
-- Low to High Dimensional Modality Reconstruction Using Aggregated Fields of View
 - Learning Fast Adaptation with Meta Strategy Optimization
-- Deep Neural Network Approach in Robot Tool Dynamics Identification for Bilateral Teleoperation
-- Learning Matchable Image Transformations for Long-Term Metric Visual Localization
 - OriNet: Robust 3-D Orientation Estimation with a Single Particular IMU
 - Learning Densities in Feature Space for Reliable Segmentation of Indoor Scenes
-- A Multimodal Target-Source Classifier with Attention Branches to Understand Ambiguous Instructions for Fetching Daily Objects
-- On-Board Deep-Learning-Based Unmanned Aerial Vehicle Fault Cause Detection and Identification
 - Learning One-Shot Imitation from Humans without Humans
 - Adversarial Skill Networks: Unsupervised Robot Skill Learning from Video
-- Event-Based Angular Velocity Regression with Spiking Networks
 - Visual Odometry Revisited: What Should Be Learnt?

-- 3D Scene Geometry-Aware Constraint for Camera Localization with Deep Learning
 - ACDER: Augmented Curiosity-Driven Experience Replay
 - TrueRMA: Learning Fast and Smooth Robot Trajectories with Recursive Midpoint Adaptations in Cartesian Space

 ## Motion and Path Planning
 - Hyperproperties for Robotics: Planning Via HyperLTL
 - Abstractions for Computing All Robotic Sensors That Suffice to Solve a Planning Problem
-- T* : A Heuristic Search Based Path Planning Algorithm for Temporal Logic Specifications
+- **T* : A Heuristic Search Based Path Planning Algorithm for Temporal Logic Specifications**
-- Global/local Motion Planning Based on Dynamic Trajectory Reconfiguration and Dynamical Systems for Autonomous Surgical Robots
 - Deep Imitative Reinforcement Learning for Temporal Logic Robot Motion Planning with Noisy Semantic Observations
-- Minimal 3D Dubins Path with Bounded Curvature and Pitch Angle
 - Adaptively Informed Trees (AIT*): Fast Asymptotically Optimal Path Planning through Adaptive Heuristics
-- Informing Multi-Modal Planning with Synergistic Discrete Leads
 - Hierarchical Coverage Path Planning in Complex 3D Environments
-- Perception-Aware Time Optimal Path Parameterization for Quadrotors
 - Generating Visibility-Aware Trajectories for Cooperative and Proactive Motion Planning
 - An Obstacle-Interaction Planning Method for Navigation of Actuated Vine Robots
 - A New Path Planning Architecture to Consider Motion Uncertainty in Natural Environment